 Successful procurement transformation is a major and long-term business improvement.
-It requires a new vision centered on adopting technologies that digitize the manual and repetitive processes for procuring goods and services.
+It requires a new vision centred on adopting technologies that digitise the manual and repetitive processes for procuring goods and services.

 The expectations are high, too.
 According to a survey from The Hackett Group, 85% of senior executives report that digital transformation will fundamentally change the way procurement services are delivered over the next 3-5 years, though only 32% have actually developed a strategy for getting there.